wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnet4-auth-code.md

 ## Okta ASP.NET 4.x MVC Quickstart

-Now that we know your users will sign in with the Authorization Code flow, let's add authentication to your server.
+Now that your users can sign in, let's add authentication to your server.

 > If you would prefer to download a complete sample application instead, please visit [ASP.NET MVC Example](https://github.com/oktadeveloper/okta-aspnet-mvc-example) and follow those instructions.